-Medicines alone are not an effective way to manage chronic pain because of the harmful side effects of using them on an ongoing basis.
+- Treatment: medicines alone are not an effective way to manage chronic pain because of the harmful side effects of using them on an ongoing basis.
 Rather, non-medication treatments and strategies for helping you cope with your pain and come to terms with it are more effective.
 Read more about chronic pain.

-- Nerve pain occurs when damage or changes to your nerves through disease or injury, causes them to misfire and send pain signals to the brain.
+- Nerve pain occurs when damage or changes to your nerves through disease or injury causes them to misfire and send pain signals to the brain.
 It can happen anywhere in your body, but nerve pain in your legs and feet is very common.
 Nerve pain can be very unpleasant and may impact your daily activities and sleep.
 Read more about nerve pain.

 - Cancer pain is usually as a result of the tumour.
 As the cancer grows or spreads, it can cause pain by pressing on surrounding tissues, such as your nerves, bones, spinal cord or body organs.
 When a tumour spreads to your spine, and presses on your spinal cord, it can causes spinal cord compression, often resulting in back or neck pain.
 Everyday actions like coughing or sneezing can make it worse.
 Cancer pain can also be caused by some tests and treatments such as a biopsy, spinal tap or bone marrow test.
 Pain related to these tests will pass.
 Read more about cancer pain.